jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=47E2tfK5QAg?start=5

-_Les Miserables is a story of antagonists and protagonists, and of course extras singing about becoming player gods.
+_Les Miserables is a story of antagonists, protagonists, and extras singing about becoming player gods.
 Notice them holding that lever of power called a musket._

 Revolution spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The royal Death Star was destroyed.
 Church and state were separate.
 Government had checks and balances.
 Civilization embraced a new ruling philosophy of Democracy.
-Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people.
-The people were player gods.
+Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 He was heralded as a renowned breaker of chains, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy that said any guy can be the prince, and any girl can be Cinderella.